 World Toilet Day – November 19

 Did you know that more people in the world have a cellphone than have a toilet?
-Sanitation is a global development priority.
-Find more information and resources from Global Ministries.
+When communities have access to toilets and improved sanitation, the incidence of poor nutrition decreases and community health improves.
+For more information and resources visit our webpage.

 Justice in Action